On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Introduction

 \section{Introduction}

-The main purpose of this paper is to investigate integration by parts formulas for essentially bounded divergence-measure fields and functions of bounded variation ($BV$) in the very abstract contexts of locally compact and $\rcd$ metric measure spaces $(\X,d,\mu)$.
+The main purpose of this paper is to investigate integration by parts formulas for essentially bounded divergence--measure fields and functions of bounded variation ($BV$) in the very abstract contexts of locally compact and $\rcd$ metric measure spaces $(\X,d,\mu)$.

 In order to deal with ``vector fields'' on metric measure spaces, one needs of course to refer to some differential structure of the ambient space, in terms of which the usual differential objects of the ``smooth'' analysis and geometry find a consistent and equivalent counterpart.